LemmyNet/rfcs/0000-plugins.md

 - Instance::read_or_create

+More functions may be added if they are needed for the initial plugins.

 ## Initial Plugins

 These can mainly serve as proof of concept, and as examples which can be modified by plugin developers.
 Include integration tests to ensure that functionality works with new Lemmy changes.